Skip to content

 Additional pay is not required for schedule changes due to natural disasters or events outside an employer’s control, such as floods, earthquakes, tsunamis, wildfires, extreme temperatures, war, or explosions.

-• Employers in the City of Berkeley with 10 or more employees in the:
+Employers operating in the City of Berkeley with 10 or more employees in Berkeley, and:

-• Franchisees primarily engaged in the retail or restaurant industries associated with a network of franchises that employ 100 or more globally
+• Franchisees in the retail or restaurant industries

 Predictability pay